 It has revolutionized my life knowing I can make mashed potatoes ahead of time and still have creamy, dreamy, amazing, best-ever potatoes without rushing to get them finished so they are warm and freshly made right before dinner.

 In the recipe below, I’m giving my notes about which variety of potatoes I prefer AND there’s a handy step-by-step tutorial below the recipe.

 Also, since we are all over changing lives today, this potato masher may be the last key to unlocking full mashed potato joy.
 I love it so much.

 Life-Changing Instant Pot Mashed Potatoes

-- 4 pounds potatoes, peeled and cut into 1-inch cubes (see note above about type of potatoes)
+- 4 pounds potatoes, peeled and cut into 1-inch cubes (see note about type of potatoes)